Ancylis mitterbacheriana - 9th July 2025 - Belper - Dave Evans

 Confusion Species: Epinotia tenerana (Nut Bud Moth)

-Flight Period: May / June / – One generation May – June – the moth rests amongst leaves during the day Moth Activity: Cathemeral – active from dusk into the night Photographed: Yes – Photographed By: Dave Evans © All Rights Reserved
+Flight Period: May / June – One generation May – June.
+Adults are flying in the evening and into the night and can sometimes be disturbed by day as the moth rests amongst leaf litter.
+Moth Activity: Cathemeral – active from dusk into the night Photographed: Yes – Photographed By: Dave Evans, Julian Clarke © All Rights Reserved

 Wingspan: 12-16mm